syncfusion-content/blazor-docs/blazor/file-manager/Firebase-Real-time-Database-file-system-provider.md

 ---
 layout: post
-title: File System Provider for Firebase in Blazor FileManager Component | Syncfusion
+title: Firebase provider in Blazor FileManager Component | Syncfusion
 description: Checkout and learn here all about Firebase file system provider in Syncfusion Blazor FileManager component and more.
 platform: Blazor
 control: File Manager